Is My Partner Avoidant? Quiz + How to Deal with Avoidant Attachment

 Yes __ No __ - My partner evades intimacy/closeness with an addiction (drinking, drug use, gambling, porn, or other addictive behavior).

-Yes __ No __ - My partner has had an affair or one-night stand in the course of our relationship.
+Yes __ No __ - My partner has had an affair or a one-night stand in the course of our relationship.

 Yes __ No __ - My partner uses porn/masturbation to avoid intimacy, or escape from the pressures in the relationship.